FishGoddess/cachego/README.en.md

 **cachego** is an api friendly memory-based cache for [GoLang](https://golang.org) applications.

 > It has been used by many services in production, all services are running stable, and the highest qps in services is
-> 96w/s by using v0.3.x, so just use it if you want! 👏🏻
+> 96w/s, so just use it if you want! 👏🏻

 [阅读中文版的 Read me](./README.md).